Skip to main content

 CVE-2025-3225 Overview

 CVE-2025-3225 is an XML Entity Expansion vulnerability, commonly known as a "billion laughs" attack, in the sitemap parser of the run-llama/llama_index repository.
-The flaw affects version v0.12.21 and is resolved in v0.12.29.
+The flaw affects version v0.12.21 of the LlamaIndex framework, a widely used data framework for building LLM applications.
 An attacker can supply a crafted Sitemap XML document containing nested entity references that expand exponentially during parsing.
-Processing this input exhausts system memory and can crash the host application.
-The vulnerability is classified under CWE-776 (Improper Restriction of Recursive Entity References in DTDs).
+Processing the malicious sitemap exhausts system memory and triggers a Denial of Service (DoS) condition, potentially crashing the host process.
+The issue is tracked under [CWE-776] (Improper Restriction of Recursive Entity References in DTDs) and is resolved in version v0.12.29.

 Critical Impact